From Burnout to Balance: A London Surgeon’s Evidence-Based Blueprint for Energy, Sleep, and Calm

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How does the post connect its guidance to Dharmic traditions?
+How does the article connect self-care with Dharmic traditions?